Jacob Franquart: Print designs

 Franquart designed the illustrations for a book commemorating the funeral ceremony of Archduke Albert held in the Church of St. Michael and St. Gudula in Brussels on 12 March 1622.
 The title of the book is Pompa funebris optimi potentissimiq[ue] principis Alberti Pii, Archiducis Austriae, ducis Burg.
 Bra. &c.
 While the work was published in Brussels at the Jan Mommaert press, the copper engravings were cut by Antwerp's eminent printmaker Cornelis Galle the Elder.
 It is therefore generally regarded as one of the eminent works of the golden age of Antwerp copperplate engraving.
 The text was principally derived from the book Phoenix Principum... written by the Dutch writer and historian Erycius Puteanus and published in Leuven in 1622.
 The engravings use a hatching table of heraldic tinctures which is the earliest hatching system in heraldry after Zangrius.
 According to some authors it was the inspiration for the later hatching system of de la Colombière.
 The engravings in the book present the 1621 funeral procession in 64 tables.
 The total length of the print is close to 1 meter.
 It depicts more than 700 different persons with the banner of their countries.
 It also has depictions of monumental, ephemeral architecture that was designed for the funeral by Franquart himself.
 The volume is an important record of the role of ephemeral architecture in courtly ceremonies in this period in Europe.

 He collaborated on a collection of biographies of prominent members of the Augustinian order published by Antwerp printer Joannes Cnobbaert under the title Virorum illustrium ex ordine eremitarum D. Augustini elogia : cum singulorvm expressis ad viuum iconibus.
 Written by the Augustinian friar Cornelis Curtius, it contained biographies and short-title listings of the works of prominent Augustians.
 It was illustrated with 30 full-page portraits engraved by Cornelius Galle after designs by Franquart.
 The frames in which the portraits of the Augustines depicted constitute a further development of the door, plaque and escutcheon designs from his design publications.

 Paintings

 In 1611, Franquart received his first painting commission for the convent of the Discalced Carmelites in Brussels.
 The painting is lost.
 In 1613, Franquart was appointed court painter to the Brussels court.
-In the 1620s, Archdukes Albert and Isabella commissioned Franquart, Rubens, Cobergher, Salomon de Claus and Jerôme Duquesnoy (II) to decorate their palace in Brussels.
+In the 1620s, Archdukes Albert and Isabella commissioned Franquart, Rubens, Cobergher, Salomon de Claus and Jérôme Duquesnoy the Younger to decorate their palace in Brussels.
 Franquart mainly worked on the old and new oratories of the Archduchess and the finishing and detailing of the palace.
 Between 1612 and 1614, he created ceiling paintings in the first oratory and also restored its older scenes.
 He was also responsible for other decorative commissions at the court.